Nanofabrication and industrial production

 - Integrated Sensors and Adaptive Manufacturing

-- Nano-characterization of industrial materials and processes
+- Nano-characterisation of industrial materials and processes

-To improve sustainability, minimize resource consumption, and increase competitiveness in manufacturing, real-time digital optimization of mechanisms, equipment, and systems becomes essential.
+To improve sustainability, minimize resource consumption, and increase competitiveness in manufacturing, real-time digital optimisation of mechanisms, equipment, and systems becomes essential.
 Integrated and non-invasive nanosensors for measuring parameters like temperature, flow, or pressure, offer invaluable real-time feedback.
 The design and incorporation of such sensors into e.g. cutting tools build on the extensive experience of nano-processing within NanoLund.
 By merging sensor-driven monitoring with informed strategies to refine products and processes, we're paving the way for an era of closed-loop manufacturing and operations.